sleexyz/hylogen/README.md

 cabal install hylogen
 ```

-This will install the hylogen libraries as well as `hyde`, the rendering environment.
+This will install the hylogen package and `hyde`, the rendering environment.

 <br/>